afd/wgsl-shader-compiler-bugs/AMD-RADEON-WINDOWS-11-CHROME/wrong_images/2025-08-19-binarysearch_tree-side-effect-free-loop-1/submission/description.md

-# Wrong image generated on AMD gpu when rendering a dead loop
+# Wrong image generated on AMD gpu when rendering a side effect free loop

 `bug.html` should render `expected.png` and does on a laptop with an Intel gpu, a phone with an ARM gpu and a phone with a Qualcomm gpu.